mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/14-generics/index.md

 because we haven't implemented the function yet.

 This isn't too difficult to implement.
-Let's make a very specific solution right now, and then we can refactor and generalize as a next step.
+Let's make a very specific solution right now with a `forEach` function - which we can refactor and generalize as a next step.

 ```ts twoslash